-The parking brake light on the gauge will light up if the parking brake lever lock is set while the engine is running.
-It will also be lit when the service brake is in use.
+The parking brake light will illuminate if the parking brake lever lock is set while the engine is running.
+It will also illuminate when the service brake is in use.
 If the parking brake light does not come on when the parking brake or service brake is in use, have it serviced by your dealer.